htmfilho/htmfilho.github.io/_posts/2021/2021-01-21-azure-function-golang-2.md

 ## Publishing to Azure

 If the Function successfully run with Azure Function Core Tool then it is likely to run on the cloud without issues.
 Here we follow the steps to deploy Buyersmarket on Azure.
-We start by creating all necessary resources required by the funtion.
+We start by creating all necessary resources required by the function.
 The first one is the resource group, which helps us to keep all resources together.
 The following command creates the "buyersmarket" resource group:

     $ az group create --name buyersmarket --location eastus

 Notice that we have selected the location `eastus` because it is one of those that supports Functions.
-Not all locations support Functions, so make sure the one you chose supports it otherwise the command above fails.
+Not all locations support Functions, so make sure the one you chose supports it, otherwise the command above will fail.

 Let's create an exclusive Azure storage account called `buyersmarketstore`: